-- I. Tumor specific KRAS variant analysis (81275, 81276) in solid tumors is considered medically necessary when: - A. The member/enrollee has suspected or proven metastatic colorectal cancer, OR - B. The member/enrollee is undergoing workup for metastasis of non-small cell lung cancer, OR - C. The member/enrollee has resectable, borderline resectable, or locally advanced/metastatic pancreatic adenocarcinoma.
+- I. Tumor specific KRAS variant analysis (81275, 81276) in solid tumors is considered medically necessary when: - A. The member/enrollee meets one of the following:

+- 1. The member/enrollee has suspected or proven metastatic colorectal cancer, OR - 2.
+The member/enrollee is undergoing workup for metastasis of non-small cell lung cancer.